giordano-lucas/dex-cyclic-arbitrage/index.md

 We provide more detail information of the time-span distribution in the following plot.

 {% include_relative figures/data_exploration/time_span_small.html %}

+A large disparity is observed with respect to the time span distribution.
+Some of the tokens present in the dataset are fairly illiquid.
+However the median time span is still fairly reasonable : `1 days 21:52:20`

+Therefore, we propose to first keep these illiquid tokens for this study.
+In a latter stage, we will compare the results obtained on the full dataset to the one for the liquid dataset.

 ## Data preprocessing